Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

 Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
 In short, DACs play a large part in making digital music worthwhile.

-The best DACs will make your system sing, but something sub-optimal - or sticking to the ones used on some components - might prevent you getting the most from your set-up.
+The very best DACs will make your system sing, but something sub-optimal - or sticking to the ones used in some components - might prevent you getting the most from your set-up.

-Whether you're after a cheap USB DAC for your laptop, a high-end unit to slip into a home hi-fi system, or something in between, you're sure to find a contender on our list of the best DACs.
+Whether you're after a cheap USB DAC for your laptop, a high-end device to slip into a home hi-fi system, or a hybrid of the two, you're sure to find a contender on our list of the best DACs.

 See all our DAC reviews